chuhoaianh/Getting_And_Cleaning_Data/CodeBook.md

         - SITTING
         - STANDING
         - LAYING
 4. Labels the data set with descriptive variable names: all values and column names are lower case, "_" and "()" are removed.
 For example: "WALKING_UPSTAIRS" -> "walking upstairs", "tBodyAcc-mean()-X" -> "tBodyAcc-mean-x".
 After clean up all the data set, they are all merged together to provide one tidy data set, which is 10299 x 68 data frame with subject ID, activity labels, all mean and standard deviation tested data.
+*Please note that, the lable of x, y, z will be combined into one xyz in this code book (not letting the codebook too long), for example: tbodyacc-mean-x, tbodyacc-mean-y, tbodyacc-mean-z -> tbodyacc-mean-xyz.
+In the data set they will still be seperated*

     - subject
     - activities